privacy-scaling-explorations/maci/website/blog/2024-05-28-upcoming-grants.md

 As an open-source project of [PSE](https://pse.dev) with support from the Ethereum Foundation, MACI is fortunate to have the resources to invest in the maintenance and improvement of the protocol.
 This means we're able to fund full-time developers as well as allocate grants for various research and development initiatives.

-We encourage all community members to contribute as much as possible to the development of MACI!
+We encourage all community members to contribute to the improvement and ongoing development of MACI!
 After all, our goal is to build the most secure e-voting system, and this cannot be accomplished without all of your support.

 As a team, we are incredibly excited about this proposal and will continue to work hard to help the [3327 team](https://3327.io/) get this upgrade production-ready over the next 3 months.

 To contribute to MACI, submit issues, or learn more about it, you can reach out to us either via [Discord](https://discord.com/invite/sF5CT5rzrR) or [GitHub issues](https://github.com/privacy-scaling-explorations/maci/issues/new/choose).

-If you have an ambitious idea you'd like to work on, reach out to talk to us and we could create a proposal to build together!
-If you don't yet have an idea but would like to work on MACI still, we have some research ideas which might inspire you and we could collaborate on a grant together!
-Feel free to explore some ideas below and get in touch:
+If you have an ambitious idea you'd like to work on, reach out to us and we could create a proposal to build together!
+If you don't yet have a specific idea but are still keen to work on MACI, we have some research ideas which might inspire you and we could collaborate on a grant together.
+Feel free to explore these ideas below and get in touch:

 - [MACI coordinator in a TEE](https://github.com/privacy-scaling-explorations/maci/discussions/1385)
 - [Group wise matching](https://github.com/privacy-scaling-explorations/maci/issues/905)